RobertTalbert/discretecs-vault/Graphs/Paths.md

 ![[degree-graph-example.png]]

-- The vertex sequence 4, 3, 2, 5, 3, 2 is a walk.
+- The vertex sequence 4, 3, 2, 5, 3, 2 is a walk because it's a nonempty sequence of vertices in which every pair of consec.
 But it is not a trail, because it has a repeated edge (3,2).
 Since it is not a trail, it is also not a path.
 - The vertex sequence 4, 3, 2, 1, 3 is a walk, and also a trail because no edges are repeated.
 However it is not a path because there is a repeated vertex (3).
 - The vertex sequence 4, 3, 2, 6, 5 is a walk, a trail, and a path.
 But it is not a closed walk, closed trail, or cycle because the starting and ending vertices are not the same.
 - The vertex sequence 4, 3, 2, 3, 4 is a closed walk because it is a walk and it starts and ends at the same vertex.
 But is it not a trail (repeated edge) nor a path (repeated vertex), hence neither a closed trail nor a cycle.